gowento/generator-gowento/README.md

 # Gowento Yeoman Generator

-Scaffold out a node module with ES6+, Babel, ava and npm scripts.
+Scaffold out a node module with ES6+, Babel, ava, npm scripts and more.
 Based on [generator-rise](https://github.com/bucaran/generator-rise)

 # Install